DavideAlidosi/May9/ReadMe.txt

 - Wireframe visibility on Sculpting Tool is on by default
 - Panel tool bar is hidden
 - Status line is fully expanded
+- Enable Highlight connection on selected (Only Maya 2018)

 For more information: